Key takeaways

 How are crypto credit cards taxed?

 Crypto credit cards are taxed differently than debit cards.
 When you make a purchase, you are simply making a purchase on credit rather than converting your existing cryptocurrency to fiat.
-That means you will not incur capital gains on transactions.

 Are credit card rewards taxable?

 Based on how the IRS has treated credit card rewards in the past, it’s reasonable to assume that rewards that are given simply for opening a new account with no spending requirements will be considered income.
-However, rewards with spending requirements will most likely be considered non-taxable rebates.

 Disposing of either your debit or credit card rewards will be considered a taxable event.
-If you sell the rewards you receive, trade them for other cryptocurrencies, or use them to buy goods or services, you may incur capital gains depending on how the price of your rewards has fluctuated since you originally received them.
+If you sell the rewards you receive, trade them for other cryptocurrencies, or use them to buy goods or services, you may realize capital gains depending on how the price of your rewards has fluctuated since you originally received them.

 Get started with a free preview report today.
 There’s no need to enter your credit card information until you’re 100% sure the information you have is accurate.